bhar200/textbooks-and-notes/homework/CS4787/Problem Set 3.md

 We arrive at the desired result.
 $$E[f(w_{2K})]\geq
 \frac{1}{16K} \implies \boxed{E[f(w_{2K})]=\Omega\bigg(\frac{1}{K}\bigg)}$$
-A tighter constant $c$ is certainly possible, but the overall asymptotic lower bound will be the same.
+A tighter constant $c$ is possible, but the resulting asymptotic lower bound will be the same.

 ##### Part C
 We begin,